 GPS: Magellan 2000, at PH windshield.

 Anchor light: at masthead.

-Tricolor light: at masthead Running light (steaming light): new in box.
+Tricolor light: at masthead Running light (steaming): new in box under stb pilot berth.

 9. Water System: